CAM Software – Understanding and Using CAM

 Figure 9-2 shows an example of a capital letter P in a Times New Roman font 4 in in overall height.
 The material to be used is ¼-in thick and is being cut from a large piece of sheet stock.

 First, the reader should note that there will be two perimeter or profile cuts required to complete this operation.
-This is a very important aspect to the “order-of-operations” approach in milling.
+This is a very important aspect to the “order-of-operations” approach in CNC milling.
 As the part is being produced from sheet stock, the interior portion of the letter must be milled out prior to the outer portion.
 Consider if the outer profile of the letter were cut first, it would be much more difficult to retain the remaining material in its proper place on the spoil board to allow the interior profile operation to complete.
 Most, if not all, CAM programs have the built-in intelligence to identify if a vector boundary does or does not have an interior boundary located or nested inside of the other.
 Once the ¼-in thick material (for example, Fig. 9-2) is placed on the spoil board and the cutter bit zeroed to the top of the material, the user would observe the following generic order of operations for this example:

 FIGURE 9-2 Sample profiling examples.